 The Economics of Multilingual Brand Tracking

-Traditional cross-market brand tracking costs $100,000-$500,000+ per wave across 5 markets, with 6-8 week turnaround per wave.
+Traditional cross-market brand tracking costs $100,000-$500,000+ per wave across five markets, with 6-8 week turnaround per wave.
 This limits most brands to annual or semi-annual tracking — too infrequent to detect competitive shifts or measure campaign impact.

 With AI-moderated multilingual interviews at $20 per interview: